nathanstrahs/03-Miniproject/README.md

 Initially, we had one main goal: to create a minimum viable product (MVP) that performed the core functions of our Light Orchestra system.
 To accelerate progress, we divided tasks early and worked in parallel.

-As a group, we first experimented with using VS Code for MicroPython development but encountered driver and REPL connection issues.
+As a group, we first experimented with using VS Code for MicroPython development, but encountered driver and REPL connection issues.
 Following the instructor’s recommendation, we switched to **Thonny IDE**, which gave us a reliable workflow for flashing code and interacting with the board.
-Below is an image of the Raspberry Pi Pico blinking through our set up.
+Below is an image of the Raspberry Pi Pico blinking through our setup.

 ![Pico Connected and Blinking](doc/images/blink.jpg)